 6.5 Rest and Meal Periods.
-All employees working more than five (5) consecutive hours in any workday shall receive at least a one-half (1/2) hour unpaid lunch break and a fifteen (15) minute paid break during each four (4) consecutive hour work period.
+All employees working more than five six (65) or more consecutive hours in any workday shall receive at least a one-half (1/2) hour unpaid lunch break and a fifteen (15) minute paid break during each four (4) consecutive hour work period.
 Part-time employees working at least four (4) hours in a workday shall receive a fifteen (15) minute paid break period.